Harlow To Woodford

 I go through the paddock and after saying hello to the horses and giving them the fuss they always seem to love, i walk uphill to Aldergrove.
 This is the last of the steep climbs on this route and always feels hard work after walking so far.
 At the top I now follow Arthurs Lane south which comes out at Lippits Hill just west of the mobile home park, then walk around the bend past the Owl pub and continue past Lippitts Hill Lodge & Catacombs Corner opposite which i enter Fairmead and walk the width of the plain towards Epping New Road.

 Once i get close to the new road i walk parallel to the road due south, crossing the top of Rangers Road and continue until i eventually reach the long plain at the rear of the Warren Wood Pub.
-This is where i stop to take a few last pictures and finish the last of my food before leaving the forest here and taking the roads back to Woodford, back home to relax and recapture the childhood memories i walked back through today & the beautiful countryside i lost myself in for the whole day.
+This is where i stop to take a few last pictures and finish the last of my food before leaving the forest here and taking the roads back to Woodford.
+This is a long route but always leaves me feeling an enormous sense of achievement to complete.